CompuTec/computec-docs/docs/processforce/user-guide/plant-maintenance/field-description/maintainable-item.md

 ![Diagram](./media/maintainable-item/meter%20readings-logic.webp)

-1. Reading the value of the Meter for EM Type with Inherited=No:
+1. Reading the value of the Meter for **EM Type with Inherited=No**:
     Save in Meter Reading header reading value with other information about the Reading.

-    1. If Physical Meter is not assigned to EM Type: Calculate: Derived Reading, Total Usage, and Usage Since Install for Effective Meter.
+    1. **If Physical Meter is not assigned to EM Type**: Calculate: Derived Reading, Total Usage, and Usage Since Install for Effective Meter.
         Save information about reading and calculated values to Effective Meter Reading History (Report)

         1. Save information about reading and calculated values in Meter Readings/tab Reading's Inheritance (0 Level).
         2. Update information in MI Master Data/tab Effective Meters for proper EM Type: Reading, Derived Reading, Total Usage, Usage Since Install, Last Reading Date
-    2. If Physical Meter is assigned to MI-EM Type: Calculate: Derived Reading, Total Usage, and Current Usage for Physical Meter.
+    2. **If Physical Meter is assigned to MI-EM Type**: Calculate: Derived Reading, Total Usage, and Current Usage for Physical Meter.
         Save information about reading and calculated values to Physical Meter Reading History (Report)

         1. Calculate Derived Reading, Total Usage, and Usage Since Install for Effective Meter.